jbetancur/homesight/ai-sidecar/README.md

 ## What It Does

-- Analyzes incidents and suggests actions
+- **RAG-Powered Analysis**: Retrieves device manuals and provides contextual advice
+- **Zero-Config Knowledge Base**: Automatically fetches documentation as devices are added
+- **Intelligent Incident Analysis**: Suggests actions based on device type and situation
-- Provides conversational interface for home maintenance questions
+- **Conversational Interface**: Chat about home maintenance questions
-- Runs completely local (no cloud dependencies)
+- **Completely Local**: No cloud dependencies, runs entirely on your hardware

 ## Setup